vealocia/torchprime/docs/metrics.md

 accelerator, and the median value of those time delta will be used as the `step_execution_time`.

-To obtain the step execution time, set a non-negative value in the `profile_step` CLI argument to the trainer.
-Typically, you should use `profile_step` of at least 2 to skip over the first two compilation steps, which introduces large idle gaps on the accelerator.
+To obtain the step execution time, set a non-negative value in the `profile_start_step` CLI argument to the trainer.
+Typically, you should use `profile_start_step` of at least
+2 to skip over the first two compilation steps, which introduces large idle gaps on the accelerator.